molsches/Digital-Health-Interface-Docs/README.md

 If you submit a pull request, I'll definitely add your documents or exclude old documents in after a quick review.

-I have written none of the documents located here, but found them online.
+I found most of these documents online.
 The ownership of said documents belongs to their original owners, so provide attribution as necessary.
+Anything that I've written is available and can be redistributed a Creative Commons License, attached in this repository.